prevention-icon

 How will I know if I have termites?

 Regardless of the colony’s size, termites can be hard to see and hear, so a professional inspection by a well-trained eye is best.
-However, you should be aware of the following signs that may indicate a termite attack:
+However, knowing how to check for termites is essential to avoid worsening the issue.
+The following signs that may indicate a termite attack:

 Changes to walls, floors and ceilings